4shadoww/hakkuframework/readme.md

 ####What will i need to run µSploit framework?

-µSploit framework is written in python 3, and developed on mainly on Arch Linux.
+µSploit framework is written in python 3, and developed mainly on Arch Linux.
 So you will need Linux based operating system, python 3, and the dependencies.

 ####How i can get started?